 Senator Brian Hatfield

-Senate Majority Caucus.
+Senate Minority Caucus.

 Senator Hatfield Washington State Senate (19th District).
 He has a B.A. in public administration, Washington State University and an A.A. in political science, Grays Harbor College.
 Senator Hatfield as served on the Joint Select Committee on Junior Taxing Districts, Municipal Corporations and Local Government Finance, Council of State Government Legislative Council on River Governance Committees, Coastal Caucus Chair, Western Legislative Forestry Task Force, Washington State Tourism Advisory Council, Title & Registration Advisory Committee, and 19th District Democratic Chair.